ff0000-ad-tech/ad-velvet/README.md

 ### Velvet Enabler

-This project includes the frontend for the Velvet CMP -- it enables creative units to load & respond dynamically to sub-loaded Velvet feed.
+This project includes the frontend for the Velvet CMP -- it enables creative units to load & respond dynamically to Velvet feeds.

 Velvet Ads can be built according to your preference: